 GDPR Quick Facts

-- Here’s the 12 steps the (ICO) Information Commissioners Office suggests for GDPR readiness
+- There are 12 steps the (ICO) Information Commissioners Office suggests for GDPR readiness

 - It means a massive change to the way businesses act when collecting, processing and securing personal data of any individuals